AI-World/IJCAI-TULVAE/README.md

 </div>
 <br>
 ##Usage
-We use four different Location-based Social Network data as follows.<br>
+We use four different Location-based Social Network data as follows.
 * Gowalla: <http://snap.stanford.edu/data/loc-gowalla.html>
 * Brightkite: <http://snap.stanford.edu/data/loc-brightkite.html>
-* Foursquare(New York): <https://sites.google.com/site/yangdingqi/home/foursquare-dataset> <br>
+* Foursquare(New York,Tokyo): <https://sites.google.com/site/yangdingqi/home/foursquare-dataset>
-(remark) Please do not use these datasets for commercial purpose.
+* (remark) Please do not use these datasets for commercial purpose.
 For academic uses, please cite the paper.

 ## Reference
 If the code help to you, please cite the reference...